gstyliaris/gstyliaris/content/research.md

 <figure>
   <img src="/Space_time.png" alt="image" width="700" height="auto">
-  <figcaption>A quantum circuit of space-time quantum channels.
+  <figcaption>A quantum circuit of spacetime quantum channels.
 Figure from <a href="https://doi.org/10.22331/q-2023-05-24-1020">Quantum (2023)</a>.</figcaption>
 </figure>

 </br>

 Dual-unitary circuits have emerged as a rich model of quantum dynamics.
 While this class includes both *integrable and chaotic* models, it allows for the analytical solution of *correlation functions*.
 The defining property of these circuits is that, when the role of *space and time is exchanged*, the corresponding evolution remains physical, i.e., unitary.

 No realistic quantum system is perfectly isolated.
 Fortunately, it turns out that the ideas of dual-unitarity can be extended to the realm of open systems.
-Here we explore how, by postulating the analogous symmetry between space and time, *solvability is extended to quantum channels*.
+This is achieved by postulating the analogous symmetry between space and time (what we dubbed *spacetime quantum channels*), giving rise to a rich class of *exactly solvable open-system dynamics*.

-The same ideas allow to define a nontrivial subclass of 2D tensor-network states with exactly solvable single and 2-body correlation functions.
-The connection can be understood by interpreting the tensor-network contraction as evolution over the virtual space.
+We have explored implications of this framework for tensor networks and quantum computation.
+Spacetime channels give rise to a large class of 2D tensor-network states with exactly solvable single and two-body correlation functions.
+In general, this problem is known to be intractable.
+In quantum computing, spacetime channels can be turned into practically relevant *benchmarking schemes* by *averaging* variants of the (otherwise arbitrary) target computation.
+The resulting average quantum computation can be probed classically, while its individual instances could remain hard.

 </br>